 Diet and Nutrition

 A whippet will need two meals a day of up to 3/4 cup of dry dog food.
 Individual needs depend on size, activity level, age, and other factors.
 Your dog's nutritional needs will change throughout his life, so discuss what is appropriate with your veterinarian to get recommendations.
-Be sure to monitor your pet's weight to ensure he doesn't pack on any extra pounds.
+Be sure to monitor your pet's weight to ensure the dog does not pack on any extra pounds.

 More Dog Breeds and Further Research